oracle-livelabs/developer/ai-optimizer/RAG/RAG.md

 ```
 Which Java environment should be used to run this example?
 ```
 Using the TEST1 vector store, you will experiment with the main parameters set as shown below to observe how the quality of the answers changes.
+We will set the *Temperature* parameter to 0 in order to minimize the variabilty of the answers.

 **IMPORTANT**: Clear the history by pressing the **Clear** button after each question — even if you're repeating the same question with different parameters.
+We will start by testing the first question.

   * LLM:llama3.1
   * TopK: 4